Skip to Content

 Artwork

-The Committee’s hearing rooms also contain original artwork.
-In Room 334, portraits of Committee Chairmen Phil Roe, Jeff Miller, Steve Buyer, Chris Smith and G.V.
+The Committee’s hearing room also contains original artwork.
+In the Committee’s hearing room and anteroom, portraits of past Committee Chairmen Phil Roe, Jeff Miller, Chris Smith, Bob Stump, and G.V.
 “Sonny” Montgomery hang.

 In 1982, the VFW Post 1830 presented the portrait of the “Montgomery G.I Bill” author, 1981-1994 Chairman G.V.
 “Sonny” Montgomery, painted by Thomas Nielsen.
 Chairman Montgomery also served in the U.S. Army during World War II and the Korean War.
 On November 10, 2005, President George W. Bush awarded Montgomery the Presidential Medal of Freedom, the highest American civilian honor.

-Room 334 also contains a statue of Audie L. Murphy with a gold placard, which reads, “America’s Most Decorated Citizen Soldier, WWII 1924-71.”
-In addition, a grandfather clock was presented to the Committee in 1967 by the members from the Veterans Administration Domiciliary from White City, Oregon, and stands in the room.
+The Committee’s hearing room also contains a statue of Audie L. Murphy with a gold placard, which reads, “America’s Most Decorated Citizen Soldier, WWII 1924-71.”

 POW/MIA Chair